sahupratik30/DigiMeet/README.md

       ```
       1. Real-time audio and video streaming.
       2. Real-time chat.
+      3. Supports feature of multiple meeting-rooms.
-      3. Supports multiple participants.
+      4. Supports multiple participants.
-      4. Easy to use.
+      5. Easy to use.
       ```

 ## Technology Stack